 - 1. Paved on-site roads to serve all uses. - 2.
 On-site central water and wastewater service and facilities adequate to meet adopted level of service standards, with an off-site loop main that will allow other residences in the vicinity to connect to central services. - 3.
 On-site retention and drainage facilities that connect to the L-8 canal. - 4.
 A minimum 11 9 miles of 8-foot-wide pedestrian and bicycle pathways, open to the public. - 5.
-A minimum 17.5 9.6 miles of equestrian trails open to the public. - 6.
+A minimum $\frac{17.5}{9.6}$ miles of equestrian trails open to the public. - 6.
 On-site bus shelter easements for Palm Tran. - 7.
 Off-site road improvements that include: - a.
 Extension of 60th Street North from Seminole Pratt Whitney to 190th Street North. - b.
 Extension of 190th Street North from 60th Street North to Hamlin Boulevard. - c.
 Extension of Orange Blvd. from 180th Ave.
 North to 190th Street North. - d.
 Connection of Hamlin Boulevard from its present terminus to 190th Street North. - 8.
 In addition to the project's fair share proportionate share obligation, fund an additional \$5,000,000.00 for road improvements in the Central Western Communities.

-- REVISE Policy 1.11-h: The Western Communities Residential Overlay developer shall dedicate the following land for public facilities to serve on-site residents and other users within the surrounding area: - 1.
-Upon the date mutually agreed to in written agreement between Indian Trail Improvement District and the developer, a minimum 640-acre parcel will be dedicated to the Indian Trail Improvement District or the County.
+REVISE Policy 1.11-h: The Western Communities Residential Overlay developer shall dedicate the following land for public facilities to serve on-site residents and other users within the surrounding area:

+- 1. Upon the date mutually agreed to in written agreement between Indian Trail Improvement District and the developer, a minimum 640-acre parcel will be dedicated to the Indian Trail Improvement District or the County.
 The dedication shall stipulate that the use of the 640 acres is restricted for use by the ITID/County as a storm water retention/water management area. - 2.
-Upon written request of the Palm Beach County School Board and receipt of at least 250 building permits, whichever shall later occur, dedicate a 15.5 acre site for a future elementary school and a 25.0 acre site for a future middle school, an approximate 40-acre school site constructed at school board expense.
-An additional 22.6 acres adjacent to either the elementary school site or middle school site shall be dedicated upon request of the Palm Beach County School Board with the concurrence of Palm Beach County.
-The development shall take all required drainage from the school sites into the development's storm water management system. - 3.
-Prior to receipt of no less than 250 building permits, a minimum 40 acres adjacent to District Park "F" for its expansion, constructed at County expense. - 4.
-Prior to receipt of no less than 250 building permits, a five-acre site for a fire/police/utility site. - 5.
-Prior to the receipt of no less than 250 building permits, a minimum 10.7-acre site for civic site uses to be dedicated to the County.
+Upon written request of the Palm Beach County School Board and receipt of at least 250 residential building permits, whichever shall later occur, dedicate a 15.5 acre site for a future elementary school and a 25.0 acre site for a future middle school, minimum 40-acre school site subject to the conditions in the zoning development order. -constructed at school board expense.
+An additional 22.6 acres adjacent to either the elementary school site or middle school site shall be dedicated upon request of the Palm Beach County

+School Board with the concurrence of Palm Beach County.
+The development shall take all required drainage from the school sites into the development's storm water management system.

+- 3. Prior to receipt of no less than 250 residential building permits, a minimum forty (40) acres adjacent to District Park "F" for its expansion, constructed at County expense subject to the conditions in the zoning development order. - 4.
+Prior to receipt of no less than 250 residential building permits, a minimum five (5) acresite for a fire/police/utility site subject to the conditions in the zoning development order. - 5.
+Prior to the receipt of no less than 250 residential building permits, a minimum ten (10) acre site for civic site uses to be dedicated to the County subject to the conditions in the zoning development order.